 Teaching reading with word families is one of the most effective techniques I have found as an early literacy educator.
 The repetition that students see and hear within the words is very important.
-They start to recognize the phonics patterns quickly and use these skills to help them decode words forever.
-It also builds on the skill of rhyming and helps to make the connection between sounds being heard and the letters that make them.
+They start to recognize the phonics patterns quickly and use these skills to help them decode words for years to come.
+Practicing word families also builds on the skill of rhyming and helps to make the connection between sounds being heard and the letters that make them.

-When reading with word families, once students recognize how the rime (the ending chunk of the word) stays the same, they only have to focus on changing the beginning sound.
-This makes decoding much faster and easier for them, which in turn builds their reading confidence.
+Once students recognize how the rime (the ending chunk of the word) stays the same, they only have to focus on changing the beginning sound.
+Reading with word families makes decoding much faster and easier for students, which builds their reading confidence.
 There are so many fun and engaging ways to incorporate word families into your reading lessons.
 Let’s take a look at some of my favorites!

 One of the easiest ways to introduce word families is with pictures.
 This is a great place to start when introducing a new set of words.
 Pictures help students make the connection between the sounds of words and the meaning of the sounds.
 And if your emergent readers have not quite mastered their phonemic awareness, it is a great strategy to help them recognize that letters create words.
 This not only helps with decoding but it also reinforces that letters have sounds.

 Before children are even able to talk, they are already making that important connection between an object they see and the word that is used to describe it.
 Using that natural way of learning helps students to learn new words and understand that when the letter sounds are put together, they form the word that represents the image.

 We all know how much students can learn from hands-on activities.
 One of the best ways to bring highly-engaging word family practice to your classroom is through centers!
 By using hands-on centers as part of the learning process, your students will be more engaged and often won’t even realize they are learning!